rian39/notes/borch_crowds_2012.md

 suggestion need not be stimulated by an individual, but can be induced by objects instead.
-301-2
+301-2 {#experience} {#belief}

-corwd theory offers more adequate images of politics
+Crowd theory offers more adequate images of politics {#crowds}